idsia-robotics/nanorobotics/index.md

 # About

-The nanorobotic research group at IDSIA focuses its scientific effort on improving the onboard intelligence of ultra-constrained miniaturized robotic platforms aiming at the same capability as biological systems.
+The nanorobotics research group at IDSIA focuses its scientific effort on improving the onboard intelligence of ultra-constrained miniaturized robotic platforms aiming at the same capability as biological systems.
 By leveraging Artificial Intelligence-based (AI) algorithms, some of the research areas encompass optimized ultra-low power embedded Cyber-Physical Systems (CPS), deep learning models for energy-efficient perception pipelines, multi-modal ultra-low power sensor fusion, Human-Robot Interaction (HRI) applications, and Cyber-secure systems for Microcontroller Units-class (MCUs).

 Thanks to the close partnership with Parallelel Ultra-low Power international research project ([PULP Platform](https://pulp-platform.org/)), the nanorobotic group at IDSIA boasts strong collaborations with the ETH Zürich, the University of Bologna, and the Polytechnic University of Torino.